miberr/PL-100-Microsoft-Power-Platform-App-Maker/Instructions/Labs/Lab00-Validate-lab-environment.md

 Exercise 1 – Acquire a Power Platform trial tenant
 --------------------------------------------------

-1. Navigate to `powerapps.microsoft.com/free` and select **Start building apps**.
+1. Navigate to [Power Apps](https://powerapps.microsoft.com/) and select **Start free**.

 2. Enter the email address from the provided Microsoft 365 credentials.
-Select **Next**.
+Agree to the terms & conditions then select **Start your free trial**.

 3. You will see a prompt that you have an existing account with Microsoft.
 Select **Sign in**.